 FHA loans are great for first time buyers because they only require an investment of 3.5 percent of the purchase price as a down payment.
 Additionally, these loans do not usually require a minimum income amount as long as the buyer can show they have enough to carry current monthly debts and obligations.

 FHA loans allow for some flexibility with borrowers that have declared bankruptcy or been foreclosed on.
 While typical borrowers are required to be 2-3 years out of bankruptcy and foreclosure, exceptions can be made in lieu of extenuating circumstances especially if the person has re-established good credit.
+Find out everything you need to know about FHA loans here.

 FHA Loans and Conventional Loans are two of the most popular loan options for homebuyers.
 While FHA Loans are not technically issued by the FHA, FHA Loans are federally insured home loans issued by a lender for individuals with less than ideal credit and lower income.
 Conventional Home Loans are loans issued by a lender and require a higher credit score and income.
 Conventional Home Loans typically feature more preferred monthly payments, interest rates, and flexibility.
 Compare FHA Insured Loans with Conventional Home Loans below.